sarkar-rohan/ObjectsWithStateChange/README.md

 The datasets are organized such that the images of each object identity are stored in a separate subfolder with an integer ID indicating the object-identity.
 The mapping of object-identities to categories (also indicated by an integer ID) are also provided as a `split_o2c.npy` file.

-The text descriptions of the visual characteristics of the objects will be released soon.

 The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/10YH6n6UfXCDRYJQbJ5lt8kciS4fuODyz?usp=sharing).